 Secure Attachment: The Research

-All this research started with the fascinating discovery that babies respond in particular predictable ways to “The Strange Situation,” a lab protocol involving a brief but stressful separation from the mother at the age of 12 months.
+All this research started with the fascinating discovery that babies respond in particular predictable ways to “The Strange Situation,” a lab protocol involving a brief but stressful separation from the mother.
+In this experiment, the mother plays with the 12 month old in the lab, in the presence of the experimenter (a stranger).
+Then, the mother briefly leaves the baby in the room with the stranger.
+The most important part of the experiment is how the baby responds when the mother quickly returns to the room.

 As they mature, these children stay focused on seeking the reassurance of relationships, but because of their anger and neediness they tend to create unfulfilling involvements.
 Their focus on the search for love keeps them from appropriately attending to other age-appropriate developmental tasks, such as learning and experimenting with independence.
 These children often become over-involved with peers in an attempt to fill unmet attachment needs.